BigBang1112/gbx-net/README.md

 gbx.Save("Path/To/MyNew.Map.Gbx");
 ```

-The trick here is that the Gbx properties are saved in the `gbx` variable (in the `Gbx` class).
+The trick here is that the Gbx properties are saved in the `gbx` object variable (`Gbx` class).
 These properties ensure that the Gbx file is saved correctly across all Trackmania versions.

 If you were to go with `ParseNode` in this case, this would **not work for TMF and older games**, but it is still possible if you specify the Gbx parameters in the `Save` method: